6 Best Day Trips to Pompeii from Sorrento

 Inside the train to Pompeii| ©VV Nincic

-If you are staying two or three days in Sorrento and don't want to waste a whole day, this is your option.
-You will travel by train to Pompeii (the ticket is included) and get off a short distance from the archaeological park.
-During the journey you will have at your disposal a guide who will explain you how to get to the entrance.
+If you are staying in Sorrento for two or three days and don't want to waste a whole day, this is the option for you.
+You will travel by train to Pompeii (ticket included) and get off a short distance from the archaeological park.
+During the journey, you will have a guide who will explain how to get to the entrance.

-This is the cheapest version but there is also a more complete version.
-In the latter case, the guide will accompany you among the houses and temples of Pompeii for 2 hours.
-In both cases, the tickets are skip the line tickets.
+This is the cheapest option, but there is a more comprehensive one available.
+In the latter case, the guide will accompany you through the houses and temples of Pompeii for 2 hours.
+In both cases, the tickets are skip-the-line tickets.

 Pompeii with Mount Vesuvius in the background| ©Antonio Campoy